University of Warsaw - Central Authentication System

 Short description:

 I invite you to a course on the methodology of literary studies in which we will persistently situate ourselves in the gap between the construction of knowledge, the construction of research methods and the entanglement in uncertainty of signposts.
 One must constantly ask oneself: what strategies should be used in the processes of constituting myself as a research subject and producing the object of my research?
-And also: how do I develop my own idiolect in the face of the institutional demands of writing a doctoral dissertation? ...in order to be ready at the crucial moment to leave my own mark on the written work. ...to make an unexpected deviation, at the right moment, from the path marked out by the signs of authority. ...to make an escape.
+And also: how do I develop my own idiolect in the face of the institutional demands of writing a doctoral dissertation? ...in order to be ready at the crucial moment to leave my own mark on the written work. ...to make an unexpected deviation, at the right moment, from the path marked out by the signs of authority. ...to effect an escape.

 Full description: